optimas-org/optimas/doc/source/user_guide/basic_usage/basic_setup.rst

 Setting up an optimas run
 =========================

-Optimas is a library built on top of `libEnsemble <https://libensemble.readthedocs.io/>`_ that allows the execution of large parallel explorations (typically parameter scans or optimizations).
-The evaluations, which typically consist of resource-intensive simulations, can be carried out concurrently and with dedicated computational resources.

-This section covers the basics components of optimas that are needed to set up a Python script for launching an :class:`~optimas.explorations.Exploration`.
+This section covers the basic workflow of setting up an optimas :class:`~optimas.explorations.Exploration`, which is typically used to launch an optimization or parameter scan.
+This involves:

+- Specifying the parameters that should be varied during the exploration.
+- Specifying the optimization objectives and other parameters that should analyzed for each evaluation.
+- Choosing a generator.
+This determines the strategy with which new evaluations are generated.
+- Choosing an evaluator.
+This determines how the evaluations are performed and which computational resources are assigned to them.
+- Specifying how many evaluations should be carried out in parallel and the criteria for ending the exploration.

 Parameters to vary
 ~~~~~~~~~~~~~~~~~~
+The parameters to vary (:class:`~optimas.core.VaryingParameter`) are the
-The first thing that needs to be specified is a list of parameters that should be varied during the optimization or scan.
-These are instances of :class:`~optimas.core.VaryingParameter`.
+parameters that should be tuned or scanned during the exploration.
+For example, if we want to see how the outcome of an evaluation depends on two

-As an example, the code below shows how to define two parameters named ``x0`` and ``x1`` that can vary in the ranges [0, 15] and [-5, 5], respectively.
+parameters named ``x0`` and ``x1`` that can vary in the ranges [0, 15] and
+[-5, 5], we would define them as

 .. code-block:: python